tiwarishub/testvs/node/sail.js/container/Application/README.md

 | Nodejs | Sailjs | Azure Web App, Virtual Machine| |

-# Node Sailjs web application
+# Node Sailjs web application.

 Sample Node Sailjs web application that you can use to deploy on Azure.